Moody’s RMS™ Event Response

 In a rapidly changing world where the challenges posed by natural catastrophes continue to grow, staying informed is more crucial than ever.
 (Re)insurers, brokers, capital markets, government agencies, and academia use Moody’s deep insights for real-time event preparation and response, parametric insurance contracts triggers, validation against experience, and research.

-Updated: 2026-06-08
+Updated: 2026-06-19

-Tropical Storm Boris (EP022026)
+Tropical Storm Arthur (AL012026)

-Tropical Storm Boris (EP022026)
+Tropical Storm Arthur (AL012026)

 Loss Drivers: Hurricane

-Mexico Landfall Forecast Intensity: TS
+Landfall Intensity: TS

 event summary